PeterCamilleri/CX16/docs/vm_id.md

 For starters, it has no fixed limit on the number of supported op codes.
 That may be just semantic quibbling.
 In fact instructions are looked up in a table of sorts.
 Only in this case, the look-up is done by the compiler, avoiding this step when the code runs.
+This also means that threaded instruction decoders do not need to set aside 256 or 512 bytes to hold tables of op-code function pointers.

 [Back to the Top](#the-vm-instruction-decoder)